OlivierLD/raspberry-coffee/RESTNavServer/README.md

 > The `Promise` aspect might go away, once `EcmaScript6` is more widely supported (in the browsers; it currently requires a transpilation).

 For the back end, my current choice would be to go for a Java Virtual Machine (JVM) supported language, like Java (this is by far not the only JVM-supported language, see Scala, Groovy, Clojure...), mostly for portability and re-usability reasons.
-I have several other projects (not necessarily dedicated to the Raspberry PI) writen in Java; a `jar` (JAva Archive) generated from those projects can be part of any
+I have several other projects (not necessarily dedicated to the Raspberry PI) writen in Java; a `jar` (Java ARchive) generated from those projects can be part of any
 Raspberry PI project as long as it runs on a JVM.
 But other options could be considered, the most prominent one being probably `nodejs`.
 This could be quite interesting too, as the same language could be used to write the
 Front End _and_ the Back End.